1222 Cyprus earthquake

 The 1222 Cyprus earthquake occurred at about 06:15 UTC on 11 May.
-It had an estimated magnitude of 7.0–7.5 and triggered a tsunami that was recorded in Libya and Alexandria.
+It had an estimated magnitude of 7.0–7.5 and triggered a paleotsunami that was recorded in Libya and Alexandria.
 The strongest shaking was felt in Nicosia, Limassol and Paphos.
 Many people died, although there are no estimates for the total number of casualties.

 Tectonic setting

 The estimated location of the earthquake is on the southwestern coast of Cyprus and is thought to be associated with the Cyprus arc.
-The Cyprus arc is part of the plate boundary zone that accommodates the motion of the African Plate relative to the Anatolian Plate.
-The relative motion of the Anatolian Plate is almost entirely westwards relative to the African Plate.
+The Cyprus arc is part of the plate boundary zone that accommodates the motion of the African plate relative to the Anatolian plate.
+The relative motion of the Anatolian plate is almost entirely westwards relative to the African plate.
 In the eastern part of the arc, earthquakes are entirely strike-slip in character.
 To the west they show a combination of thrust faulting and strike-slip.
 A major NE-SW trending strike-slip structure has been identified just west of Cyprus, that is responsible for larger earthquakes in this area.